 The Organiser may enter into agreements with hotels, travel agencies and estate agents in order to assist Participants to the extent possible and under the best possible conditions, in finding accommodation or travel.
 However, this does not constitute an endorsement from the Organiser of any particular accommodation/travel provider or obligation on the part of the Organiser and the Organiser shall not be liable with respect to travel, hotel reservations and/or accommodations selected.

 12. Assignment and distribution of locations

-The method of determining the allocation of Stands shall be established by the Organiser and may be changed from time to time, with notice to the Exhibitor.
+The method of determining the allocation of Stands shall be established by the Organiser and may be changed from time to time, with notice, named “stand change confirmation”, to the Exhibitor.
 The Organiser shall take into account Exhibitors’ requests, the nature of the products and services they plan to exhibit and the arrangement of the stand and/or assigned location they plan to install in accordance with the interests of the Event.

 Any layout plans made available to the Exhibitor are for illustrative purposes only and do not constitute a guarantee that any particular Exhibitor will be positioned next to or near any other Exhibitor.
 The Organiser will, however, use reasonable endeavours to meet the Exhibitor’s requests on these matters.

 The Organiser won’tshall not be held responsible for any consequences that may ensue from the location assigned to them such as low foot traffic.

 - does not comply with the requirements of the Exhibitors’ Technical Manual,

 the Organiser reserves the right to modify, at any time and as often as it deems necessary, the use of the areas requested by Exhibitors, the location of stands or the decoration thereof.